influxdata/docs-v2/content/chronograf/v1.8/guides/dashboard-template-variables.md

 For **custom queries**, **CSV**, or **map queries**, quote the values in the query in accordance with standard [InfluxQL](/influxdb/v1.8/query_language/) syntax as follows:

-- For numerical values, **do not add** quotes.
+- For numerical values, **do not quote**.
 - For string values, choose to quote the values in the variable definition (or not).
-For example, if you use template variable strings in regular expression syntax (where quotes may cause errors), do not include quotes.
+See [String examples](#string-examples) below.

 {{% note %}}
+**Tips for quoting strings:**
-**Tip:** When using custom meta queries that return strings, typically, you quote variable values in a dashboard query, given InfluxQL returns results without quotes.
+- When using custom meta queries that return strings, typically, you quote the variable values when using them in a dashboard query, given InfluxQL results are returned without quotes.

+- If you are using template variable strings in regular expression syntax (when using quotes may cause query syntax errors), the flexibility in query quoting methods is particularly useful.
 {{% /note %}}

-### Template variables without quotes
+#### String examples

+Add single quotes when you define template variables, or in your queries, but not both.
+##### Example 1: Add single quotes in variable definition

-If you define a custom CSV variable named `host` with the following values:
+If you define a custom CSV variable named `host` using single quotes:

 ```sh
 'host1','host2','host3'